 As for the individual fundraising pages, new functionalities and built-in tips provide fundraisers step-by-step directions that allow them to set up personalized, highly visual pages in a manner of minutes.

 This is oftentimes their first experience with a peer-to-peer fundraising platform.
 So, it’s imperative that the functionality is there–the ease-of-use is there, that it’s intuitive and that most importantly they can share their own story and make their donation page their own and [Classy] allows for that and a lot of other peer-to-peer fundraising solutions just don’t have that level of customizability.

 Positive Tracks’ work is incredible proof of the impact Gen Z is ready to make.
 With p2p fundraising, you help these young people leverage their online networks and make a difference.
 These fundraising experiences will begin valuable relationships with the generation that will make up 40 percent of all consumers by the year 2020.

 If we’ve learned anything, it’s that organizations need to meet young people on their own terms and turf.
 Young people see themselves as change-makers once they get active and give back for a cause they really care about via an athletic endeavor they dig.
 And we’re thrilled that Classy.org provides a flexible and customizable platform for youth to do just that.

 Interested in learning more about Classy’s new Peer-to-Peer fundraising pages?
-Start a chat with a representative to set up a demonstration.
+Connect with our team at the 2017 Collaborative.